Part A: Claims

 6.8.4 The Self Assessment legislation requires a charity to complete and submit a tax return if either it’s asked to do so or it believes that it may have a liability to tax.
 Some charities will be asked to submit a tax return annually but most will only be asked to submit a return from time to time.
 HMRC Charities will select which charities it requires a tax return from and will issue formal notices to those charities.
 HMRC issues a notice to submit a tax return to all charities over a number of years as part of its programme to check compliance.

-6.8.5 A charity that is a trust will need to complete a Trust and Estate Tax Return’ (form SA900 (PDF 283K)).
+6.8.5 A charity that is a trust will need to complete a Trust and Estate Tax Return’ (form SA900).
 All other charities will receive a notice to file a Company Tax Return.

 6.8.6 If a charity receives either a tax return or a Notice to file it must complete and submit a tax return.
 A charity that completes a Company Tax Return must send a copy of its annual accounts with the return online.

 6.8.7 Both types of tax return have special charity supplementary pages which must always be completed in addition to the main tax return.
-If you’ve completed a Company Tax Return online you should also complete the supplementary pages online i.e.CT600E.
-If you’ve completed a Trust and Estate Return SA900 you should complete the supplementary pages on form SA907 (PDF 90K).
+If you’ve completed a Company Tax Return online you should also complete the supplementary pages online (for example, CT600E).
+If you’ve completed a Trust and Estate Return SA900 you should complete the supplementary pages on form SA907.
 The charity paper supplementary pages can be downloaded from GOV.UK.
-Paper Self Assessment Tax Returns can also be obtained from the Self Assessment orderline on Telephone: 0300 200 3610.
+Paper Self Assessment Tax Returns can also be requested from the Self Assessment orderline by calling 0300 200 3610.

 6.8.8 The charity supplementary pages include the claim to tax exemption and you should show the income and/or gains for which the charity is claiming exemption.
 Paper supplementary pages must be signed and dated.
 The electronic ‘signature’ process must be followed for online returns.

-6.8.9 The charity supplementary pages also require confirmation that the expenditure of the charity has been for charitable purposes only (read Technical Annex II and that any investments or loans made are qualifying (or ‘approved charitable’) investments or loans under the Taxes Acts (read Technical Annex III for details).
+6.8.9 The charity supplementary pages also require confirmation that the expenditure of the charity has been for charitable purposes only (read Annex II) and that any investments or loans made are qualifying (or ‘approved charitable’) investments or loans under the Taxes Acts (read Annex III for details).

 6.8.10 Where a charity claims exemption from tax on all its income and gains covered by the period in the return, it need only record ‘nil’ in the relevant boxes on the main Trust or Company return, and sign (electronically for online returns) and date the form.
 Where a charity has incurred a tax liability on all or part of its income and gains, it will be necessary to show the taxable amounts in the relevant boxes on the main return as well as signing (electronically for online returns) and dating the form.